microsoft/coyote/docs/_learn/tutorials/hello-world-actors.md

 `GreetingProducedEvent` that contains the language and greeting as selected from one of 53 languages.
 However, the `Server` must not return a greeting in English, if it does so it is a bug.

-Note that that the console has limited capability for displaying UTF-8 characters.
-Thus greetings in some non-Latin alphabets might be displayed incorrectly.
-In order to see all greetings displayed correctly, you can redirect the output to a file and then view it with your favorite editor / tool.
+Note that your Console window may have a limited ability to display some UTF-8 characters depending on your default Operating System language setting.
+For example, greetings in some non-Latin alphabets might be displayed incorrectly on a system not setup for that.
+In order to see all greetings displayed correctly, you can redirect the output to a file and then view it with your favorite text editor that supports UTF-8 with automatic font substitution, like Visual Studio Code.

 Here is the code for the `HandleGreeting()` method which is invoked when a `GreetingProducedEvent` is received in the `Active` state: